umee-network/umee/x/leverage/README.md

   Interest will accrue on borrows for as long as they are not paid off, with the amount owed increasing at a rate of the asset's [Borrow APY](#borrow-apy).

 - `MsgMaxBorrow` borrows assets by automatically calculating the maximum amount that can be borrowed.
+This amount is calculated taking into account users borrows and his borrow limit, the available liquidity that can be borrowed respecting the `min_collateral_liquidity` and `max_supply_utilization` of the `Token`.

 - `MsgRepay` assets of a borrowed type, directly reducing the amount owed.